moff-station/moff-station-14/PERSONALITEMS.md

 If the item is shared between multiple characters which all belong to you (you play these characters), it should be in the `_Moffstation/PersonalItems/Wearables/(playername)/Shared` folder.

-If the item is shared between multiple characters, and some of those characters do not belong to you (you do not play these characters) it should be in the `_Moffstation/PersonalItems/Wearables/Shared` folder.
+If the item is shared between multiple characters, and some of those characters do not belong to you (you do not play some of these characters) it should be in the `_Moffstation/PersonalItems/Wearables/Shared` folder.

 Shared personal items count as one personal item for each character that uses it.